wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

     <group>authentication_failed,pci_dss_10.2.4,pci_dss_10.2.5,gpg13_7.1,gdpr_IV_35.7.d,gdpr_IV_32.2,hipaa_164.312.b,nist_800_53_AU.14,nist_800_53_AC.7,tsc_CC6.1,tsc_CC6.8,tsc_CC7.2,tsc_CC7.3,</group>
   </rule>

-Rules include a ``match`` field, used to define the pattern the rule looks for.
+Rules include a ``match`` field used to define the pattern that the rule search.
 They also have a ``level`` field that specifies the priority of the resulting alerts.
-Besides, rules enrich events with technique identifiers from the MITRE ATT&CK framework, and with mapping to regulatory compliance controls.
+Besides, rules enrich events with technique identifiers from the MITRE ATT&CK framework and regulatory compliance controls.

 The manager generates an alert every time an event, collected by one of the agents or via syslog, matches a rule with a priority level higher than a predefined threshold (``3`` by default).